Muzec0318/Muzec0318.github.io/posts/potato.md

 ![image](https://user-images.githubusercontent.com/69868171/141303675-3501076d-518e-4b0d-a500-6f11cbf67522.png)

-We found a directory that lead to a login page.
+We found an admin directory that lead to a login page.